mcollina/throughv/README.md

 fs.createReadStream('ex.txt')
   .pipe(throughv(function (chunk, enc, callback) {
     // this happen in parallel for all chunks
-    // in the stream's buffer, the buffer size
+    // in the stream's buffer, the parallelism
     // is determined by highWaterMark

     for (var i = 0; i < chunk.length; i++)